Madison County, Alabama: Education

-The Madison County School System runs public schools throughout the unincorporated areas of the county and the incorporated and unincorporated communities of: Gurley, Harvest, Hazel Green, Meridianville, Moores Mill, New Hope, Owens Cross Roads, New Market, Redstone Arsenal, Triana.
-It also includes a few parcels of Huntsville.
-The system also includes Toney and Monrovia.
-The system runs 14 elementary schools, 4 middle schools, 5 high schools and a ninth grade school, and a career/technical center.
+The Madison County School System operates public schools throughout unincorporated Madison County as well as the municipalities of Gurley, New Hope, and Owens Cross Roads.
+Communities served include Hazel Green, Harvest, Meridianville, Monrovia, Moores Mill, New Market, Redstone Arsenal, and Toney.
+It also includes a few parcels of Huntsville..
+The system has 14 elementary schools, 4 middle schools, 5 high schools and a ninth grade school, and a career/technical center.

 High schools in the Madison County School System are: